vemaeg/Template-ReadTheDocs/README.md

 Want to help?

-The original template can with a lot of SASS files and features.
+The original template came with a lot of SASS files and features.
 Some features are not ported to this Couscous template (e.g. the search).

 What would be good to do: